shanemhansen/gosp/README.md

 Gosp is a strongly typed templating language.
 Put the bug finding abilities and speed of the golang compiler to work for you.
 It eschews reflection and the  el (expression language) approach taken by the go stdlib in favor of leaning on go's type inference and compile time bug finding.
+Our lies, excuse me, benchmarks, imply gosp is about 5 to 7 times faster than text/template

 Features